hpi-swa-lab/squeak-inbox-talk/USAGE.md

 - Press the **Browse contribution** button to **view the changes** of the currently selected contribution, **inspect** the underlying Monticello version, or inspect the contribution object.

-- Press the **version button** in the right top corner of the program to adjust settings of the tool and see further options:
+- Press the **settings button** in the right top corner of the program to adjust settings of the tool and see further options:
+  * **Choose another inbox** such as **vm-dev** to browse it.
   * **Edit user information** allows you to enter your name, e-mail address, or author initials, in order to use the involvement filters.
   * By clicking **set download range,** you can fetch older messages.
   * By clicking **edit message signature,** you can change the default text that will be appended to every message you send.
-  * By clicking **edit preferences,** you can change additional (experimental!) options for Squeak Inbox Talk.
+  * By clicking **edit preferences,** you can change additional options for Squeak Inbox Talk.
-    + The **html mode** for sending messages currently does not support the built-in mail editor in Squeak Trunk.
+    + The **html mode** (experimental!) for sending messages currently does not support the built-in mail editor in Squeak Trunk.
-      You will need custom to use `MailSender` for this, or send me a direct message.
+      You will need to use a custom `MailSender` for this, or send me a direct message.
   * **Clear all caches** allows you to reset all caches in the tool.
     This can be helpful if something breaks after downloading newer messages or interrupting the tests, but all messages will need to be fetched again afterwards.
   * Press **Show credits** to see all multimedia resources that are used in Squeak Inbox Talk.
     (Currently, this only affects icons that are compatible to the MIT license.)
-  * Press **self-update** to install the latest bleeding-edge version of the tool.
+  * Press **self-update** to install the latest version of the tool.
+    The update branch can be changed in the prefrences.
   * Press **send feedback** to send me some feedback about the tool - this would be great! :-)

 ## The conversation browser